bgoonz/BGOONZ_BLOG_2.0/notes/BGOONZ_BLOG_2.0.wiki/articles/DOM-standard.md

 Returns true if token is present; otherwise false.

-[DOMTokenList/add](https://developer.mozilla.org/en-US/docs/Web/API/DOMTokenList/add "The add() method of the DOMTokenList interface adds the given token to the list.")
+[DOMTokenList/add](https://developer.mozilla.org/en-US/docs/Web/API/DOMTokenList/add 'The add() method of the DOMTokenList interface adds the given token to the list.')

 In all current engines.